UiS-DSComputing/blockchain-based-data-sharing/README.md

-# Blockchain empowered data management
+# Blockchain empowered data sharing

 This project is a demo application for experiment with [Hyperledger](https://www.hyperledger.org/) blockchain technology.
 We specifically design an off-chain storage model, where we use a [MySql](https://www.mysql.com/) database to store data and submit light-weighted transactions to the blockchain with only the hash of data.<br/>